dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/core/basic-structures/captured-result-item.md

 ### referencedItem

 The referenced captured result item.
-The reference dependencies is defined in the capture vision settings.
+The reference dependencies is defined in the Capture Vision settings.

 <div class="sample-code-prefix"></div>
 >- Objective-C